IOT is Transforming Modern Warfare

 “C2BMC is the translator for the BMDS,” explained JD Hammond, director of Command & Control.
 “It takes data from hundreds of sensors, radars and satellites and translates that data into a common language for the missile defense systems to interact and engage the threat.”

-While a commander ultimately decided whether to engage, C2BMC provides the information required to intercept and destroy the threat.
+While a commander ultimately decides whether to engage, C2BMC provide the information required to intercept and destroy the threat.

 SECURING THE NETWORK

 IoT-connected sensors and radars collect and transmit data on the position and movements of U.S. troops and adversaries, supplies, and inadequately secured networks can provide the enemy with this intelligence.